Temporary Indoor

 A Gentle Guide to the Free-mo Standards (*.pdf booklet)

-Possible O-scale 3-rail Module Standards (*.pdf)
+Possible O-scale 3rail Module Standards (*.pdf)

 East Penn Traction Club Model Trolley Layout Module Standards (*.pdf booklet)

-TIP: An unnecessary headache for many portable temporary layout clubs has been that they have allowed members to mostly build switching modules instead of detailed mainline-track-only modules.
+TIP: An unnecessary headache for many portable temporary layout clubs has been that they have allowed members to mostly build switching modules instead of detailed "negative space" [EXPLANATION] modules.
 This is regrettable, as there are a large number of non-railroad R-T-R structures (houses, farms, retail establishments, etc.) available that would make very scenically interesting mainline modules for the typically longer modular layout trains to pass through.
 Besides, not having any turnouts on the module keeps its construction cost way down, which allows more modules to be constructed within the same budget.

 Temporary Outdoor

-Portable 3-rail layout modules, since they are designed to be quickly setup almost anywhere, are entirely suited for use outdoors for a few hours on a nice day.
-Why rent an expensive ballroom, when you can assemble a temporary modular railroad in your own front yard?
+Portable 3rail layout modules, since they are designed to be quickly setup almost anywhere, are entirely suited for use outdoors for a few hours on a nice day.
+Why rent an expensive ballroom, when you can assemble a temporary modular railroad in your own back yard?
 Just ensure that the modules are never exposed to dampness (such as at dawn or dusk), and that any scenery can withstand a brief gust of wind (a possible issue with cellophane).

-Plenty of room outdoors to setup 3-rail train modules (*.mp4)
+Plenty of room outdoors to setup 3rail train modules (*.mp4)

 Permanent Indoor